Helping One Another Can Be A Real Blessing!

 Please contact us if you have questions or comments or want encouragement.

 When you decide in your heart and mind to help others the same way you would like others to help you, then you are on the right track!
 We can help one another with our words, deeds, prayers, and the love and respect we share with others.
 Helping one another is one of the best gifts you can give others and yourself.
 In the Bible, God tells us to love one another, encourage one another, and help one another, so it seems that God makes it clear that we need to watch over and care about other people besides ourselves.

-Proverbs 11:25 A generous person will prosper; whoever refreshes others will be refreshed.
+Proverbs 11:25 A generous person will prosper; whoever refreshes others will be restored.